MISP/misp-book/faq/README.md

 If you want to play it safer or want to integrate it in your Weekly/Bi-Monthly update routine you can track our [Changelog](https://www.misp-project.org/Changelog.txt) a more up to date version is available [here](https://misp.github.io/MISP/Changelog/)

+## Hardening

+### How do I harden my MISP instance?

+You can check the [hardening section](https://misp.github.io/MISP/generic/hardening/) in the install guide.

 ## Maintenance mode